How to Prune Clematis

 Step 2 How to prune different types of Clematis

-Group 1 the early flowering species which include C. Montana C. alpina, and C. macropetala as a group require little or no pruning.
+Group 1 the early flowering species which include C. Montana C. alpina, and C. macropetala as a group, require little or no pruning.
 These Clematis will benefit from a light trim after flowering.
 Some C.montana are vigorous and may need pruning to contain them in the growing space, in which case prune back to size you want, after flowering which will be late May.
 Avoid pruning after June, as the Clematis is then producing wood (and flowers) for next year.
 Clematis in Group 1 can be left unpruned.
 Clematis montana is a popular variety as it flowers reliably and requires no pruning, so is one of the easiest Clematis to grow. (see Types of Clematis.)

 Prune off the top growth to a pair of axil buds to make a framework cutting back, not harshly, to a good pair of axil buds.
-You may remove quite a bit of top growth, some may have buds and shoots, don't worry that's normal just lightly cut back to a good framework and remove any spindly or poor shoots.
+You may remove quite a bit of top growth, some may have buds and shoots, don't worry, that's normal.
+Just lightly cut back to a good framework and remove any spindly or poor shoots.

 Group 3 are the late flowering cultivars, and small flowering cultivars Video How to prune Group 3 Clematis .
-With the late flowering group of clematis pruning is easier, simply cut down to about 30 cms in Feb/early March.
+With the late flowering group of clematis pruning is easier, simply cut down to about 30 cm in Feb/early March.

 Group 3 Clematis tend to be vigorous and need to be pruned hard every year.
 A reservation about this variety of Clematis is that they are vigorous and can quickly outgrow its space.
 Most of Group 3 need a lot of room and will overwhelm an adjacent good-sized shrub, such as a large species Rhododendron within a couple of seasons.